 Evening appointments are sometimes offered for private patients at the dentist own discretion.

 There are several car parks near the practice.

-Station car park, which is less than 5-minute walk, Aldi car park and Sainsbury’s car park in town.
+The station car park, which is less than a 5-minute walk, the George hotel and Sainsbury’s car park in town.

 Yes!
 We ask if you can arrive 10-15 minutes early to fill out patient forms.

 A list of prescription medications that your are taking (if any).